TimaGribanov/ajikan-database/README.md

+**NB!** Currently, it doesn't work since the back-end was hosted on Heroku and my account was suspended.
+If I get my account restored, then I'll restore it.
+Otherwise, I'll most likely drop it.

 # Asian Kung-Fu Generation Database
 This is a little project that allows anyone to get info about records that a certain song of a band Asian Kung-Fu Generation is on.